Strange the Dreamer: Plot

 In the Citadel, several godspawn, the children of the gods, have survived and live unbeknownst to the citizens of Weep.
-Minya, daughter of Skathis, saved 4 babies during the uprising.
+Minya, daughter of Skathis, saved four babies during the uprising.
 They have remained in the citadel for 15 years, supporting themselves using their gifts.
 Minya has the ability to tether herself to the dead and gains complete control over the ghosts she captures.
 Ruby can control fire.
 Sparrow can create growth, and decay.
 Feral can transport clouds and weather.
 Sarai, daughter of Isagol, struggles with her role.
 Under Minya's orders, she uses her power to infiltrate human dreams and torments them with nightmares of those they have lost.
 Sarai enters Lazlo's dream, but finds he can see her.
 They develop a quick romantic relationship as they share legends and fairy tales, manipulating their dreams to be blissful and wondrous.
 The other explorers attempt to find a way to take down the Citadel.
 One day, Nero discovers that Lazlo's spirit, an essence that flows alongside blood, has an effect on the strange metal.
 Nero manage to take a sliver from one of the spires on the ground.
 He confronts Lazlo, who notices that his skin develops gray streaks when in contact with the mesarthium.
 One of the other explorers, an explosions expert, tries to blow up the same spire.
 The spires have been keeping the Citadel upright, and it tilts downwards preparing to strike the city.
 The sudden shift causes the godspawn to tumble and Sarai is thrown off the edge.
-As the Citadel tumbles, Lazlo uses the mesarthium tower turning his skin blue, revealing he is a godspawn himself.
+As the Citadel tumbles, Lazlo uses the mesarthium tower.
+His skin turns blue, revealing he is a godspawn himself.
 Lazlo is able to correct the citadel and bring the sky back to the city.
 He crafts beasts to carry him to the Citadel, but Sarai has fallen, impaling herself and dying instantly.
 She sits above her body as a ghost.
 Lazlo flies up to meet those who are within the citadel.
 Minya confronts him and after a battle of wills, she captures Sarai's ghost before it is lost forever.
 Minya gloats, knowing that now she has full control over both Sarai and Lazlo.